 Teaching and learning are dynamic lifelong growth processes.
 They are reciprocal and interactive, characterized by creativity and flexibility, and meet the diverse and changing needs of the students, the nursing profession, and health needs of society.

-Students, educators, and others are partners in the educational process.
-The program uses a participatory/collaborative approach to nursing education that provides direction for the teaching and learning experiences.
-The humanistic educational climate fosters caring, respect for self and others, autonomy, critical thinking, and a spirit of inquiry.
+Students, educators, and others are partners in the educational process The educational climate fosters caring, respect for self and others, cultural sensitivity, critical thinking, professionalism, self-direction and a spirit of inquiry.

 Educators facilitate knowledge discovery and professional socialization by guiding, mentoring, role modeling, and challenging students to be self directed, reflective, and creative.
-Educators acknowledge diverse student life experiences and support individual learning styles.
+Educators respect student diversity and support individual learning styles.
 A variety of strategies and supportive structures are used to foster teaching and learning and professional development of the student.
-Educators have the responsibility to ensure that evaluation practices and standards are consistent with university policies, and with national and provincial nursing education standards.

-The goal of nursing practice is to assist persons across the lifespan in a variety of practice settings to achieve their desired health outcomes.
+The goal of nursing practice is to assist persons across the lifespan in a variety of practice settings to achieve their perceived optimal health on the wellness continuum.
 Nurses assist persons to recognize and develop their capacity for self-determination and self-reliance.
 The provision of safe holistic care to persons requires clinical reasoning, critical thinking, technological competence, effective communication skills, and a commitment to lifelong learning.

 Professional standards and competencies, legal standards, and the CNA code of ethics guide nurses’ practice.
 Nurses are accountable to society for safe, ethical, competent, and effective nursing care.
 Nurses advocate for quality work environments and patient safety.
 Nurses practice independently and interprofessionally, advancing the profession of nursing and influencing changes in health care.